-This course will be delivered via Canvas and Piazza, your online learning community, where you will interact with your classmates and with the instructors and TAs.
-Students in this section may be required to interact with teachers, teaching assistants, and students in other concurrent sections of this same course.
-Within the course site you will access the learning materials, tutorials, and syllabus; discuss issues; submit assignments; take quizzes; email other students and the instructor/TAs; participate in online activities; and display your projects.
+This course will be delivered via Canvas, Slack, and Piazza, your online learning community, where you will interact with your classmates and with the instructor and TAs.
+Within the course site you will access the learning materials, tutorials, and syllabus; discuss issues; submit assignments; and take exams.